 8. Channel Islands National Park

 Another national park in California is the Channel Islands National Park.
-It consists of five islands: Anacapa Island, Santa Cruz Island, Santa Rosa Island, San Miguel Island, and Santa Barbara Island.
-All of them are stunning and can be listed under exotic places in California.
+It has five islands: Anacapa Island, Santa Cruz Island, Santa Rosa Island, San Miguel Island, and Santa Barbara Island.
+They are stunning and can be listed as exotic places in California.

 The United States federal government manages the islands as part of mainland California’s Channel Islands National Park.
 However, they have been administered separately from other parts of this national park since 1937.